|Freelancer||Everbloom - Everbloom|

 The total estimated hours of effort is 1600 hours.
 Everbloom intends to put two developers working 40 hours per week onto the project.
 This results in a five month completion time as shown in the following math:

-Everbloom is a venture-backed, decentralized cryptocurrency exchange that has raised $2M in capital to build an enterprise grade trading marketplace for institutional investors.
-The company is founded by successful serial entrepreneurs with prior startups that achieved revenue in excess of $30M annually and raised over $70M in capital.
-Today, The Everbloom Exchange supports the trading of digital assets built on top of the Ethereum blockchain.
+Everbloom is a venture-backed, decentralized cryptocurrency exchange that has raised $2M in capital to build an enterprise-grade trading marketplace for institutional investors.
+The Everbloom Exchange supports the trading of digital assets built on top of the Ethereum blockchain.
 The company is headquartered in Boston, MA, USA.
-Everbloom was recently covered by CoinDesk, one of the largest blockchain publications.
+Everbloom was recently covered by CoinDesk (Why This Decentralized Exchange Wants a License.

 For more information about the Everbloom team, please see About Everbloom.